An optional meet and greet helps determine if a client is a good fit before booking your first shift.

 What not to do:

-- Arrive late or cancel without notice
+- Arrive late without notice or cancel without notice

 What next?